Chongqing Chicken With Chilies (Laziji, 辣子鸡)

 - 4 scallions, roughly chopped, whites and greens separated

 - Marinate chicken pieces in Shaoxing wine and soy sauce while you prepare the other ingredients.

-- Mix corn starch, cayenne chili powder, ground Sichuan pepper and salt in a large sealable baggie.
+- Mix corn starch, 1 tablespoon Sichuan ground chilies, ground Sichuan pepper and salt in a large sealable baggie.
 Add the chicken pieces, leaving any accumulated juices behind.
 Shake the chicken pieces in the potato starch mixture until they are lightly coated.

 - Pour off oil to a bowl, clean the wok and return to heat.
 When hot, add back 4 tablespoons of the frying oil.
 Heat briefly on medium heat, then add the garlic and ginger and cook until softened.
 Stir-fry vigorously from now on, as you don't want anything to brown.
-Add the chili flakes and sesame seeds, stirring until lightly toasted, then add the whole chili peppers, Sichuan peppercorns and scallion whites.
+Add 2 tablespoons ground chilies and sesame seeds, stirring until lightly toasted, then add the whole chili peppers, Sichuan peppercorns and scallion whites.
 Stir until fragrant, then add the sugar.